You Know How to Love Me: Reception

 Writing in Smash Hits, Bev Hillier described You Know How to Love Me as a "great album" that was "relaxing, pleasant, easy listening and anything similar that you can think of".
 Hillier went on to describe Hyman's voice as "amazing and perfectly used".

-According to the Allmusic review by Jose F. Promis, "The album never truly realized its full potential, but does include the song that would become one of Hyman's signature tunes, "You Know How to Love Me."
+According to the AllMusic review by Jose F. Promis, "The album never truly realized its full potential, but does include the song that would become one of Hyman's signature tunes, "You Know How to Love Me."
 The song was never a blockbuster hit, but has grown into a classic, covered by artists such as Lisa Stansfield and Robin S".

+Billboard praised the album for the subtle and economic arrangements, as well as Hyman's engaging and self-confident vocals that fit with the songs.

 The album reached number ten on the R&B charts in 1980.
-The single, "You Know How to Love Me" was a club smash reaching number six on the dance charts.
+Its title track was a club smash, reaching number six on the dance charts, and a Top 20 R&B hit.